sajaysam/flask-bankapp/README.md

 # 🏦 FINOVA Flask Banking App

 This is a full-featured Flask web application simulating an online banking system.
 Users can register, log in, open accounts, transfer money, view transaction history, and get real-time cryptocurrency rates via API.
-The backend is powered by Flask and PostgreSQL (via AWS RDS), with full test coverage and cloud deployment support.
+The backend is powered by Flask and PostgreSQL (via AWS RDS), with full test coverage.

 ---